jiwonhan1/MyReads/README.md

 ## React

 Based on React fundamentals, I focused on setting states using React Hooks and displaying them in an efficient way.
+This app is the first of three projects required for [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

 ## Installation